jahaltom/miRNA-Seq/README.md

 **Run miRNA-Seq quantification analysis**
-This generates "countTable.tsv" which is used as count input for DESeq2.
+This generates "countTable.tsv" which is used as count input for DESeq2. miRNA-Seq.py will quantify transcripts using the Rattus norvegicus miRNA reference. miRNA-Seq_Human.py will quantify transcripts using the human miRNA reference.

 ```
 snakemake -j 6 -s miRNA-Seq.py --cluster "sbatch -t 02:00:00  -c 30 -p RM-shared"